Prof Lydia Artymiw

 The Los Angeles Times described Artymiw as “an important pianist because she combines so many diverse qualities: she wields power and delicacy with equal ease; she is securely equipped with technique, and she feels deeply and knows how to communicate her feelings.
 She stirred her audience repeatedly.“

 Lydia Artymiw has succeeded in every facet of an important international career: as soloist with orchestra, in recital and chamber music, and in solo and chamber music recordings.
 She has appeared with over one hundred orchestras throughout the United States, Canada, Europe, and the Far East.
-Her American orchestral appearances include the Boston Symphony, Cleveland Orchestra, Philadelphia Orchestra, New York Philharmonic, Minnesota Orchestra, and the Los Angeles Philharmonic at the Hollywood Bowl, as well as the American, Baltimore, Buffalo, Cincinnati, Columbus, Denver, Detroit, Florida, Kansas City, National, New Jersey, Pittsburgh, Rochester, San Francisco, Seattle, and St. Louis Symphonies, and the St. Paul and St. Luke’s Chamber Orchestras.
+Her American orchestral appearances include the Boston Symphony, Cleveland Orchestra, Philadelphia Orchestra, New York Philharmonic, Minnesota Orchestra, and the Los Angeles Philharmonic at the Hollywood Bowl, as well as the American, Baltimore, Buffalo, Cincinnati, Columbus, Denver, Detroit, Florida, Kansas City, National, New Jersey, Pittsburgh, Rochester, San Francisco, Salt Bay, Seattle, and St. Louis Symphonies, and the St. Paul and St. Luke’s Chamber Orchestras.
 She has performed with such conductors as Previn, Ozawa, Rattle, Zinman, Vänskä, Skrowaczewski, Levi, and Parrott.
 As a solo recitalist, she has performed in major venues in London, Berlin, Basel, Cologne, Hamburg, Düsseldorf, Rome, Milan, Paris, Taipei, Seoul, Zürich, New York (Carnegie Hall, Metropolitan Museum, Alice Tully Hall, the 92nd Street Y, Weill Hall, and Merkin Hall), Washington (Kennedy Center, Library of Congress, Renwick Gallery, and the Smithsonian), Chicago (Orchestra Hall), Philadelphia (Academy of Music and Kimmel Center), Minneapolis (Orchestra Hall), Los Angeles, and Boston (Symphony Hall, Gardner Museum).
 She has concertized throughout Europe (in Ireland, England, Scotland, France, Germany, Italy, Sardinia, Switzerland, Estonia, Finland, and Ukraine) as well as in Korea, Taiwan, New Zealand, Singapore, China, the Philippines, and Hong Kong.

 Artymiw’s festival appearances include Aspen, Bantry, Bard, Bellingham, Bravo!
-Colorado Vail, Caramoor, Chamber Music Northwest, Chautauqua, Eastern Shore Maryland, Grand Canyon, Hampden-Sydney, Hollywood Bowl, Maverick, Montreal, Mostly Mozart, Music Mountain, Newport, Seattle, South Mountain, Tucson, Virginia Arts, and Marlboro (where she has returned several times as a “senior artist/participant since 1998).
+Colorado Vail, Caramoor, Chamber Music Northwest, Chautauqua, Eastern Shore Maryland, Grand Canyon, Hampden-Sydney, Hollywood Bowl, Maverick, Montreal, Mostly Mozart, Music Mountain, Newport, Salt Bay, Seattle, South Mountain, Tucson, Virginia Arts, and Marlboro (where she has returned several times as a “senior artist/participant since 1998).
 Artymiw has collaborated with the Guarneri String Quartet, the American, Borromeo, Miami, Orion, Shanghai, Tokyo, and Vermeer Quartets.
 She has performed many recitals with some of the most distinguished musicians of our time including Yo-Yo Ma, Kim Kashkashian, Arnold Steinhardt, Michael Tree, Richard Stoltzman, John Aler, and Benita Valente, and she has toured numerous times with “Music From Marlboro“ groups throughout the US.
 Artymiw is a member of the Steinhardt-Artymiw-Eskin Trio (with violinist Arnold Steinhardt and cellist Jules Eskin).

 Lydia Artymiw is the recipient of numerous awards, including the 1989 Andrew Wolf Chamber Music Award and the 1987 Avery Fisher Career Grant, and she has garnered top prizes in major competitions such as the 1978 Leeds International in England (third prize), the 1976 Leventritt in New York (finalist, no major prize awarded), and first prize in the 1972 Koszciuszko Foundation Chopin Competition in New York.
 In recent years she has been a juror for the Esther Honens International Piano Competition in Canada, the China International Shanghai Piano Competition, the Fischoff National Chamber Music Competition in Indiana, the Milwaukee Piano Arts Competition, the Corpus Christi National Competition in Texas, and the William Kapell International Piano Competition and the Chesapeake International Chamber Competition, both in Maryland.